Sunshine Radio (Herefordshire and Monmouthshire): History

-Sunshine today

-Sunshine Radio provides local news and plays music spanning the last four decades.

 Programming

-According to the station's licence locally-made hours consist of at least 10 hours a day during daytime weekdays which must include breakfast and at least 4 hours daytime Saturdays and Sundays.

-Local news bulletins are aired hourly at peak time weekdays and weekends.
-Outside of this national and international news is provided by IRN.
+According to the station's licence locally made hours consist of at least 10 hours a day during daytime weekdays which must include breakfast and at least 4 hours daytime Saturdays and Sundays and the station broadcasts music spanning the last four decades and local news bulletins which are aired hourly at peak time weekdays and weekends.
+Outside of this, national and international news is provided by IRN.